-Every year as the weather warms up, it’s important to be pet aware and take precautions around leaving pets in hot cars.
+Every year as the weather warms up, it’s important to be pet aware and take precautions – including not leaving pets in hot cars.
 Citizens and pet-owners alike are responsible for ensuring the safety of animals during the dog days of summer!

-If you do see a pet in a car that seems to be exhibiting signs of distress as outline above – whether the windows are up or cracked open a bit – avoid the urge to smash the window to free the animal.
+If you do see a pet in a car that seems to be exhibiting signs of distress as outlined above – whether the windows are up or cracked open a bit – avoid the urge to smash the window to free the animal.
 This is breaking the law and considered property damage; anyone can still be held liable for damages even if your intentions are good.
-Instead, take down the vehicles license, make, model, location, and call 911 for help.
+Instead, take down the vehicle’s license, make, model, and location, and call 911 for help.

 Pet owners should also be vigilant during walks throughout the Summer.
 On especially hot days when temperatures reach or exceed 40 °C with the humidex, all dogs should have very limited outdoor activity during peak hours (8 am – 8 pm), regardless of age or breed as the risk of heat-related illness is severe.

 Dogs with flat faces, like Pugs, are more susceptible to heat stroke since they cannot pant as effectively.
 These pets, along with the elderly, the overweight, young puppies, and those with heart or lung diseases, should be kept cool in air-conditioned rooms as much as possible.